scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 for all of `App`, `A` and `C` (something like `java -cp App.jar:A.jar:C.jar:.
 MainClass`).
 If we did not provide `C.jar` or if we provided a `C.jar` that does not contain some classes/methods which `A` calls, we will get classloading exceptions when our code attempts to invoke the missing classes/methods.

-These are what we call **Binary Incompatibility Errors** -- errors that happen when the compiled bytecode references a name that cannot be resolved during runtime.
+These are what we call **Linkage Errors** -- errors that happen when the compiled bytecode references a name that cannot be resolved during runtime.

+### What about Scala.js and Scala Native?
+Similarly to the JVM, Scala.js and Scala Native have their respective equivalents of .class files, namely .sjsir files and .nir files.
+Similarly to .class files, they are distributed in .jars and linked together at the end.

+However, contrary to the JVM, Scala.js and Scala Native link their respective IR files at link time, so eagerly, instead of lazily at run-time.
+Failure to correctly link the entire program results in linking errors reported while trying to invoke `fastOptJS`/`fullOptJS` or `nativeLink`.

+Besides that difference in the timing of linkage errors, the models are extremely similar. **Unless otherwise noted, the contents of this guide apply equally to the JVM, Scala.js and Scala Native.**

 Before we look at how to avoid binary incompatibility errors, let us first establish some key terminologies we will be using for the rest of the guide.